Achievable logoAchievable logo

 x→alimf(x)=−∞

-it typically indicates the function is getting close to a vertical asymptote.
-Most of the problems you’ll encounter will involve rational functions and evaluating one-sided limits, although trigonometric functions may also appear.
+When you see an infinite limit, it usually means the graph is approaching a vertical asymptote.
+Many problems involve rational functions and one-sided limits, although trigonometric functions can also produce infinite limits.

 Sidenote